Category Archives: Homeschool

 November 21, 2010

-Right away we notice that the boardwalk, however, nice to walk on for exercise, kept us “up” and away from the nature that we were wanting to see, somewhat disappointing.
+Right away, we notice that the boardwalk, however nice to walk on for exercise, kept us “up” and away from the nature that we wanted to see, somewhat disappointing.
 There were even signs saying not to stray from the path.
 We also had signs warning us to yield the right of way to the horses.
-So when we came to these signs they would act out a dramatic play of stampeding horses and our failure to yield to them.
-As you can imagine it was quite interesting and humorous.
+So when we came to these signs, they would act out a dramatic play of stampeding horses and our failure to yield to them.
+As you can imagine, it was quite interesting and humorous.
 Read the rest of this entry

 Kirby Nature Trail